martandsingh/Documents/Databricks Cost Optimization.md

 3. Have you scheduled frequent alerts which can cause the warehouse compute to run for a longer period of the time?
 4. Can you reduce the workflow frequency to reduce the usage?
 5. Is your cluster overpowered?
+6. Do you really need cluster for staging or production?
+7. Can you use job compute?

+# What are the best practices to avoid all these problems?

 ##  Are you using all-purpose cluster/compute to run your workflows or scheduled jobs?
 A common mistake among the developers is that they use an interactive or all-purpose cluster to run databricks workflow or scheduled notebooks.
 One should always use job compute or job pool to run databricks workflow.
 The job compute is cheaper and will die as soon as job finishes.